 1. Pineapple.
 They are cheap and delicious but you need to be cautious because the knives used for cutting them might be dirty, so if you can just ask them to rinse them with mineral water.

 2. Corn on the cob.
-Boiled corns are boiled in tap water, so it’s up to you if you think you can risk it or not.
-When it comes to roasted corn, on the other hand, they usually rub lemon and salt on top, and while it’s delicious, you still need to be careful how its done.
-What I suggest is to buy a lemon and rub it yourself on your corn, it will be delicious and will avoid dodgy stomach.
+Boiled corn is boiled in tap water, so it’s up to you if you think you can risk it or not.
+When it comes to roasted corn, on the other hand, they usually rub lemon and salt on top.
+While it’s delicious, you still need to be careful about how it’s done.
+What I suggest is to buy a lemon and rub it yourself on your corn, it will be delicious and will avoid a dodgy stomach.

 3. Coconut water.
 I love it.
 Among the best things you could possibly have in India, to hydrate and also soothe a dodgy stomach, is coconut water.
 Thankfully, you will find coconut stalls around every corner.
-You can drink the water inside and, when you are done, they will cut it open for you so you can eat the delicious (and very healthy) coconut meat.
-The knife they use to cut it, though, can be dirty, so what you can do is once they removed the first layer, you can take the coconut home and make the hole for the straw with your own knife, or just ask the vendor to clean it with mineral water.
+You can drink the water inside and, when you are done, get it open so you can eat the delicious (and very healthy) coconut meat.
+The knife they use to cut it, though, can be dirty, so what you can do is once they removed the top, you can take the coconut home and make the hole for the straw with your own knife.
+Or just ask the vendor to clean it with mineral water.

-5. Fruit juices.
-In this case too, I would recommend you choose proper shops instead of street stalls, but also here, you need to be careful about the cleanness of the place and the water they use.
+4. Fruit juices.
+In this case, too, I would recommend you choose proper shops instead of street stalls, but also here, if you want to make sure you know how to avoid getting sick in India, you really need to be careful about the cleanness of the place and the water they use.

-Finally, one last word about the weather.
-India is very humid and especially during the raining season (last August we got caught up in the middle of pretty heavy rainstorms more than once), there is the risk of Dengue fever, a debilitating disease transmitted by a mosquito.
-Here follow your common sense such as avoiding puddles where mosquitoes thrive, use mosquito repellent when you go out and also some for the house.
+India is very humid and especially during the rainy season (last August we got caught up in the middle of pretty heavy rain storms more than once), there is the risk of dengue fever, a debilitating disease transmitted by a mosquito.
+Here follow your common sense such as avoiding puddles where mosquitoes thrive, using mosquito repellent when you go out, and also some for the house.

-Tourism in India keeps thriving so they are well equipped to treat this type of disease or to provide proper medicine for food poisoning, but keeping in mind some of the precautions will help you better enjoy your trip.
+Tourism in India keeps thriving so they are well equipped to treat this type of disease or to provide proper medicine for food poisoning, but keeping in mind some of the precautions, from eating safely in India to the things to avoid in India, will help you better enjoy your trip.